project-SIMPLE/simple.NSTDA.gama2/README.md

 ### Unity VR Application Installation

-1. Download BiodiVRestorer.apk from [download location]() to your computer.
+1. Download BiodiVRestorer2.apk from [download location](https://github.com/project-SIMPLE/simple.NSTDA.unityVRproject/releases) to your computer.
 2. Connect the headset to your computer with a USB-C cable and allow data access.
 3. Install the APK using SideQuest.
 4. On the headset, go to Apps Unknown Sources and launch BiodiVRestorer2.